drshahizan/BDM/assignment/ass1.md

 # Assignment 1: Data analysis using Google Sheets

-Google Sheets is a versatile and accessible tool for data analysis that allows you to input, clean, visualize, and draw insights from your data.
-It offers features such as data cleaning, chart creation, basic and advanced formulas, filtering and sorting, pivot tables, and conditional formatting, making it suitable for a wide range of analytical tasks.
-With real-time collaboration, sharing, and the ability to create interactive dashboards, Google Sheets is an excellent choice for individuals and teams seeking to analyze data in a user-friendly and collaborative environment, particularly for smaller datasets and straightforward calculations.
+Google Sheets is a versatile and user-friendly tool for data analysis, enabling you to input, cleanse, visualize, and glean insights from your data.
+It encompasses essential functionalities like data cleansing, chart generation, fundamental and advanced formulas, as well as data filtering and sorting, coupled with pivot tables and conditional formatting, rendering it exceptionally well-suited for a broad spectrum of analytical endeavors.
+With its real-time collaborative features, sharing capabilities, and the capacity to construct interactive dashboards, Google Sheets represents an outstanding choice for individuals and teams alike, aiming to undertake data analysis within a collaborative and easily accessible framework, especially when dealing with modest datasets and straightforward computations.
+This assignment necessitates performing data analysis using Google Sheets' tools.

-This assignment requires you to create a responsive website using the Bootstrap framework with a focus on Malaysian culture.
-The detailed instructions for this project:
+## 📚 Instructions
+1. 📖 Thoroughly review the case study and instructions.
+2. 🚀 This project is a group effort; form teams with a minimum of three and a maximum of four students.
+3. 🚫 Academic integrity is essential; any suspected cheating may lead to disciplinary actions, including suspension or expulsion, with confiscation of materials or devices violating examination rules.
+4. 📊 The objective of this assignment is to process and visualize data using Google Sheets.
+You'll work on two case studies: exam results and sales performance.
+5. 📝 Submit a comprehensive document outlining the step-by-step process for creating the case study, including the utilized formulas.
+Additionally, provide a Google Sheets file containing the results of the case study's execution.

 ## 1. Create a team
-Form a team of four students, and make sure everyone has a clear understanding of the project requirements and timelines.
+Form a team of four students (min 3 pax, and make sure everyone has a clear understanding of the project requirements and timelines.

 ## 2. Research and planning
 Conduct research on Malaysian culture and design trends.
 Brainstorm ideas and create a plan for your website, including the content, layout, and features.
 To create a website that represents Malaysian culture, choose a theme that incorporates the colors, patterns, and designs that are common in Malaysia.
 You can use traditional motifs and patterns to create a unique and visually appealing design.